gazpachoking/fgwiki/Plugins/emit_digest.md

-= Emit Digest =
+# Emit Digest
-This plugin outputs entries which have been collected by the [wiki:Plugins/digest digest] plugin.
-See [wiki:Plugins/digest that] wiki page for usage.
+This plugin outputs entries which have been collected by the [[digest] plugin.
+See [wiki:Plugins/digest that|Plugins/digest]] wiki page for usage.